onedr0p/cluster-template/README.md

     stern -n <namespace> <fuzzy-name>
     ```

-5. If a resource exists try to describe it to see what problems it might have.
+5. If a resource exists, try to describe it to see what problems it might have.

     ```sh
     kubectl -n <namespace> describe <resource> <name>